-The Pix project was born on December 21, 2018, when the Central Bank established the Instant Payment System (IPS).
-This is the biggest step yet toward an online market in Brazil.
-Pix encourages the Brazilian population’s financial inclusion, linking the country with global initiatives towards this goal.
-The European Union, for example, has developed the Single Euro Payments Area (SEPA), an instant credit transfer system between member states.
-According to InfoMoney, there are around 50 countries worldwide with systems similar to Pix.
-Cointelegraph also highlights the possibility of cryptocurrency companies entering the Brazilian Financial System.
+The Pix Project was born on December 21, 2018, through the introduction of the Instant Payment System (SPI), mentioned in an internal communication of the Central Bank.
+This is the largest leap towards the Brazilian market’s digitization.
+Pix encourages financial inclusion of the population and match the country with the global initiatives to the same effect.
+The European Union, for instance, developed t he Single Euro Payments Area (SEPA), an instant credit transfer system among its member States.
+According to InfoMoney, there are around 50 countries throughout the world with systems similar to Pix.
+The Cointelegraph also points out the possibility of cryptocurrency companies to enter Brazil’s Financial System.

-Consumers and companies can also use the new system by registering identification codes, as a nickname for their account, with the financial institution or payment company.
-There can be up to five keys per account for individuals and up to 20 for companies.
-And you can have keys at different institutions.
-But you cannot repeat the same key for different accounts.
-As this unique “nickname guides the transfer”, the amount is credited in the account corresponding to the key sent.
-So, it would be best if you had different keys for different accounts.
+Consumers and companies may adhere to the new system by registering identification keys, as if they were a nickname for their accounts, made by the financial or payment institutions.
+Up to 5 keys per account per person and up to 20 keys per company may be used.
+It is possible to have Pix in more than one bank.
+What cannot be done is to repeat keys for different accounts.
+As the transfer is driven by this unique “nickname”, the amount is credited to the account corresponding to the informed key.
+Thus, you can have different keys for different accounts.

-This peculiarity of the system has led to a race among financial institutions and payment companies to register, as there are only four items that can be used as a key: Individual Taxpayers’ Register (CPF)/National Corporate Taxpayers’ Register (CNPJ), mobile phone number, e-mail address or random number generation.
+This peculiar aspect of the system entailed a rush for registration among financial and payment institutions, as there is a limitation of four possible items to be used as key: CPF/CNPJ, mobile phone number, email address or creation of a random number.

-With this measure, BCB aims to provide greater payment security.
-Pix creates greater transaction visibility and enables end-to-end tracing.
-Transfers are made and authenticated in the National Financial System Network (RSFN), a data communication system between financial institutions managed by the Central Bank.
-All data are protected by the Banking Secrecy Act (Supplementary Law 105/2001) and the General Data Protection Law (Law 13,709/2018).
+Pix entails more visibility in the transactions and allows end to end traceability.
+The transfers are made and certified at the Brazilian Financial System Network (RSFN), a data communication system among financial institutions managed by the Central Bank.
+All information is protected by Bank Secrecy Law (Supplementary Law no. 105/2001) and Brazilian General Data Protection Law (Law no.13.709/2018).

-Luiz Henrique Didier Jr., CEO of Bexs Banco, outlines a promising future for the payment market in Brazil with Pix’s advent.
-“Pix is going to revolutionize payment for products and services, making it quicker and more dynamic, but above all increasing financial freedom for individuals, decentralizing and democratizing financial services”.
+Luiz Henrique Didier Jr., CEO of Bexs Banco, outlines a promising future for the Brazilian payment market: “Pix came to make a revolution in the method of payment and receipt for products and services, making it faster and more dynamic, but especially to strengthen the persons’ financial freedom, caused by the decentralized and democratic financial services”.